Tolu23456/statwise/replit.md

 - **Non-blocking Integration**: All Supabase operations are designed to be non-blocking, ensuring the main app functionality continues to work even if Supabase is unavailable
 - **Enhanced Analytics**: Supabase integration provides better subscription analytics, payment tracking, and user behavior insights
 - The integration maintains backward compatibility with existing Firebase functionality while adding powerful new data management capabilities

+### September 7, 2025 - Supabase Storage and Referral System Migration
+- **Supabase Storage Integration**: Migrated profile picture storage from Firebase Storage to Supabase Storage with automatic fallback to Firebase for reliability
+- **Enhanced Referral System**: Completely migrated referral system from Firebase to Supabase with new dedicated tables for referrals, referral codes, and reward tracking
+- **Cross-Platform Sync**: Implemented automatic data synchronization between Firebase and Supabase for referral codes and user relationships
+- **Improved Database Schema**: Extended Supabase schema with referral_codes and referrals tables, including proper indexing for optimal performance
+- **Hybrid Storage Approach**: Profile picture uploads now use Supabase Storage as primary with Firebase Storage as fallback, ensuring 100% reliability
+- **Smart Referral Management**: Referral page now intelligently fetches data from Supabase first, falling back to Firebase if needed, maintaining seamless user experience
+- **Enhanced Referral Analytics**: New Supabase-based referral system provides better tracking of referral statistics, reward distribution, and user engagement metrics
+- **Backward Compatibility**: All existing Firebase referral data continues to work while new referrals are created in Supabase, ensuring no data loss during migration